pravalikakanika/Sprint_0/README.md

 The SOP should provide steps to check disk usage, mount points, and configure ulimit settings for users and processes

-# What is SOP

-A Standard Operating Procedure (SOP) is a set of written instructions that describe how to perform a specific task or process consistently and efficiently.
-SOPs are used across various industries to ensure that operations are carried out in a standardized manner, reducing errors and ensuring quality control.

-# Why SOP

-- Ensures Consistency Across Systems
-- Helps in Automation and Scripting
-- Speeds Up Setup and Troubleshooting

 #  Purpose